justanotherdot/justanotherdot/site/posts/an-infinite-barrage-of-mountains-to-climb.md

 take a breather, repeat.

 Full disclaimer: I am not a medical professional of any kind.
 All I can do is try to share some things I've learned that were prescribed and work for me.
-The articles out there in the tech space for imposter syndrome and the like have not cut it before and writing is article is more for reminder as it is for sharing.
-I give no warranty as to the use of anything I say here in the entirety of this article.
+Writing this article is more for reminder than it is for sharing.
+I give no warranty as to the use of anything said in the entirety of this article.
 If you are able to attend therapy and think it might benefit you in any way, shape, or form, by all means you should try to attend.
 Getting personalised support is best.
 With that said, How do I learn and stay healthy these days?
 Here's some things I've picked up in my time wandering around:

 1. **You are not your work.** Your work is it’s own thing.
 If you are your work you can not have a critical, and therefore healthy, stance towards it.